Killian0812/concurrency/src/main/java/com/killian/synchronization/Synchronization.md

 # Synchronization

 Threads communicate primarily by sharing access to fields and the objects reference fields refer to.
 This form of communication is extremely efficient, but makes two kinds of errors possible: **thread interference** and **memory consistency** errors.
 The tool needed to prevent these errors is synchronization.

-**However**, synchronization can introduce **thread contention**, which occurs when two or more threads try to access the same resource **simultaneously** and cause the Java runtime to execute one or more threads *more slowly*, or even *suspend* their execution. **Starvation** and **livelock** are forms of thread contention.
+**However**, synchronization can introduce **thread contention**, which occurs when two or more threads try to access the same resource **simultaneously** and cause the Java runtime to execute one or more threads _more slowly_, or even _suspend_ their execution. **Starvation** and **livelock** are forms of thread contention.
 See the section Liveness for more information.

-A simple **strategy for preventing** thread interference and memory consistency errors: if an object *is visible to more than one thread*, all reads or writes to that object's variables are done through **synchronized** methods (Exception: final fields).
+A simple **strategy for preventing** thread interference and memory consistency errors: if an object _is visible to more than one thread_, all reads or writes to that object's variables are done through **synchronized** methods (Exception: final fields).
 This strategy is effective, but can present problems with liveness.

 ### Locks In Synchronized Methods

 When a thread invokes a synchronized method, it automatically acquires the **intrinsic lock** for that method's object and releases it when the method returns.
 The lock release occurs even if the return was caused by an uncaught exception.
-When a static synchronized method is invoked, the thread acquires the intrinsic lock for the *Class object* associated with the class.
+When a static synchronized method is invoked, the thread acquires the intrinsic lock for the _Class object_ associated with the class.
 Thus access to class's static fields is controlled by a lock that's distinct from the lock for any instance of the class.

+**obj.wait():**: Releases the lock immediately => goes into the wait set of obj until someone calls obj.notify() or obj.notifyAll().
+**obj.notify()**: Wakes up one random thread from obj’s wait set.
+Current thread won’t continue immediately => it must first re-acquire the lock.
+**obj.notifyAll()**: Wakes up all threads waiting on obj => all compete for the lock again.

 ### Reentrant Synchronization

 Recall that a thread cannot acquire a lock owned by another thread.
 But a thread can acquire a lock that it already owns.
 Allowing a thread to acquire the same lock more than once enables reentrant synchronization.
 This describes a situation where synchronized code, directly or indirectly, invokes a method that also contains synchronized code, and both sets of code use the same lock.
 Without reentrant synchronization, synchronized code would have to take many additional precautions to avoid having a thread cause itself to block.